 Are you expecting twins and wondering what it’s going to be like?
 Or maybe you’re a tired mama and just need someone to commiserate with.
 Well, I can help because I’m sharing my top ten realities of having twins.
 In other words, the things I just had no clue about when I was blissfully and honestly some days, miserably, growing two little humans.
-Oh, and if you’re curious, for some reason Disney songs kept popping into my head as I was writing.
+And for some reason, Disney songs kept popping into my head as I was writing.
 Maybe because I hear them on loop in my home?

 P.S.
 I’m linking all my favorite products for twins at the end of this post, don’t miss it!

 We struggled with infertility, which was never surprising to me since I’ve had Polycystic Ovarian Syndrome (PCOS) since I was a teenager and kind of always expected it would be difficult to get pregnant.
 It took about a year of trying for our first before I went to the doctor, was prescribed Clomid and boom, first try, I got pregnant.
 So when we were ready to try again, I figured it would be about the same.
 Again, we tried for about a year and nothing, so again I was prescribed Clomid and this time, there was no boom.
 We ended up doing four rounds of increasing doses of Clomid before I got pregnant.

 I strolled into that first ultrasound so confident and so blissfully unaware.
 And then the image popped up on the screen and before the ultrasound technician could even say a word, I already knew.
 I saw the grainy image of two little ovals and I knew.
 Then she said it, two, two, TWO (or maybe it just echoed and sounded more dramatic in my head).
 The conversation that followed went something like this:

 Her: “Well, you took Clomid.”
 Like, duh, you should have expected this.